-This series on “Achalasia” is edited by Prof. Sarah K. Thompson, from Department of Surgery, Flinders Medical Centre & Flinders University, Bedford Park, SA, Australia.
+This series on “Achalasia” was edited by Prof. Sarah K. Thompson, from Department of Surgery, Flinders Medical Centre & Flinders University, Bedford Park, SA, Australia.

-This series is designed to discuss updates in the pathophysiology and diagnosis of achalasia along with specific papers discussing the merits of different types of treatment.
-It also features articles on recurrent achalasia, end-stage achalasia, and ongoing surveillance of patients with achalasia.
+This series was designed to discuss updates in the pathophysiology and diagnosis of achalasia along with specific papers discussing the merits of different types of treatment.
+It also featured articles on recurrent achalasia, end-stage achalasia, and ongoing surveillance of patients with achalasia.

 Per-oral endoscopic myotomy (POEM): overview and experience of 100 cases by a single surgeon in Australia